 If you don’t love the item for its purpose, even if it’s just because it’s not pretty, then that’s an item you should probably toss.

 Kitchen gadgets really tend to pile up.
-Go through your kitchen and check to see if you are really using all those cool peelers, scrapers, storage containers and other specialty equipment.
-If you haven’t used that gadget in the past year, consider downsizing it.
+If you want to declutter your kitchen check to see if you are really using all those cool peelers, scrapers, and other specialty equipment.
+If you haven’t used that gadget in the past year it probably doesn’t belong.
 After all, professional chefs rely on only a handful of sharp knives and skillets to create most dishes.

 If you can answer “No” to any of these questions for your items, then just know that you are in the storage business.
 You are paying, month after month, for climate-controlled storage of things that you don’t like and aren’t using.
-Clear out the storage unit you are living in, and make space for new things in life.
-The benefits of downsizing now will last far beyond the holidays.
+Clear out the storage unit that’s also serving as your living space, and make space for new things in life.